muffinthepao/workguide-client/README.md

 App URL: https://main--workguide.netlify.app/
 ___
 A site that aims to solve 3 problems
-- Fresh Grads / Fresh Hires get their buring questions about work answered through video answers
+- Fresh Grads / Fresh Hires get their burning questions about work answered through video answers
-- There is a shortage of career guides/mentors and those that do get a slot, ask the same questions 80% of the time (pareto).
+- There is a shortage of career guides/mentors and those that do get a slot, ask the same questions 80% of the time (Pareto Principle).
 This app aims to free up the guides/mentors' time by recording their answer once and uploading it onto the site.
-Now guides/mentors are able to use their valuable time for the 20% typy of questions
+Now guides/mentors are able to use their valuable time for the 20% type of questions
 - Guides/Mentors are great during face-2-face interactions but might be stiff when recording themselves.
 Hence created a video booth workflow where an answer is broken down into its relevant parts, you record each part - with as many retakes as you want, submit and the app merges the video parts for you
 ___
 ##Main Functionality